 The College has a defined contribution, noncontributory annuity pension plan for faculty and administrative personnel administered by the Teachers Insurance and Annuity Association and College Retirement Equities Fund (TIAA/CREF).
-Under this Plan, the College contributed \$8,554,000 and \$8,331,000, respectively, for the years ended June 30, 2014 and 2013.
+Under this Plan, the College contributed \$8,676,000 and \$8,554,000, respectively, for the years ended June 30, 2015 and 2014.

-The College also has a defined benefit pension plan for classified office and service employees.
+The College also has a defined benefit pension plan for certain classified office and service employees.
 The Plan provides retirement and death benefits based on the highest thirty-six months of consecutive earnings.
 Contributions to the plan are made in amounts sufficient to meet the minimum funding requirements set forth in the Employee Retirement Income Security Act of 1974.
+As of December 2012, this plan is no longer accepting new participants.

-The measurement date of determining the benefit obligations and net periodic benefit cost for the defined benefit plan were June 30, 2014 and 2013.
+The measurement date of determining the benefit obligations and net periodic benefit cost for the defined benefit plan were June 30, 2015 and 2014.